memfault/interrupt/_drafts/ble-throughput-primer.md

 ---
 title: "A Practical Guide to BLE Throughput"
-description: "An overview of the factors which influence the throughput realized when using Bluetooth Low Energy and step-by-step instructions on how to analyze the factors limiting throughput in real applications"
+description: "An overview of the factors which influence the throughput realized when using Bluetooth Low Energy and step-by-step instructions on how to analyze what is limiting throughput in real applications"
+image: /img/ble-throughput/ble-throughput-preview.png
 author: chris
 ---

 Bluetooth Low Energy (BLE) was first added to smartphones in 2011 as part of the iPhone 4S.
 Since then it has become the de-facto way for smartphones to communicate with external devices.
-While BLE was initially intended to send small amounts of information back and forth, today many applications stream large amounts of data, such as sensor data for tracking steps, binaries for firmware updates and even audio.
+While BLE was initially intended to send small amounts of information back and forth, today many applications stream large amounts of data, such as sensor data for tracking steps, binaries for firmware updates, and even audio.
 For these types of applications, the speed of transfer is very important.

 <!-- excerpt start -->

-In this article we dive into the factors which influence BLE throughput.
+In this article, we dive into the factors which influence BLE throughput.
 We will walk through the BLE protocol stack from version 4.0 to 5.1.
 We will discuss how to audit what is limiting throughput in a BLE connection and parameters which can be tuned to improve it.
 Finally, we will walk through a couple practical examples where we evaluate and optimize the throughput of a connection.

 <!-- excerpt end -->